Quezon (film): Release

-On July 4, 2025, TBA Studios released a poster for the film and announced that it would be released in Philippine cinemas on October 15, 2025.
+On July 4, 2025, TBA Studios released a poster for the film and announced that it would be released in the Philippines cinemas on October 15, 2025, and in international theaters afterward.
 The official trailer was released on August 19, 2025.
-The film is also scheduled for release at the 45th Hawaiʻi International Film Festival on October 26, 2025.
+TBA Studios announced that students and teachers are eligible for a discounted viewing fee of in all Philippine cinemas that show Quezon.
+The film was released internationally in October and November 2025 in Guam, Australia, Canada, the Middle East, and other countries.

 Ahead of its general release, a red carpet premier was held for Quezon at SM North EDSA in Quezon City on October 12, 2025.
 In an interview, producer Daphne Chiu-Soon mentioned that Quezon was deliberately not planned for a Metro Manila Film Festival premier, as the film would "[share] the theater with eight or 10 other entries with very limited screens".

-Philippine publishing company Anvil Publishing released a book that detailed the film's production in the Manila International Book Fair.
-A study guide written by Alvin Campomanes was also published online.
+Philippine publishing company Anvil Publishing hosted the Manila International Book Fair in which a book was released that detailed the film's production.
+A study guide written by historian Alvin Campomanes was also published online.

-The film will be presented in Limelight at the 55th International Film Festival Rotterdam for its European premiere in February 2026.
+The film had its international film festival debut at the 45th Hawaiʻi International Film Festival on October 26, 2025.
+The film was presented in limelight at the 55th International Film Festival Rotterdam for its European premiere in February 2026.